 Vogel State Park is the second oldest state park in Georgia, situated at the base of Blood Mountain in the Chattahoochee National Forest.
 You’ll notice beautiful fall scenery along windy roads like Wolf Pen Gap Road even before you make it to the park entrance.

-Once you’ve entered Vogel, you can spot some of the best Georgia fall foliage surrounding Lake Trahlyta and near the waterfall on the easy Lake Loop Trail.
-If you’re up for a challenge, hike the Bear Hair Gap Trail, which loops around the lower ridges of Blood Mountain.
+Or, if you’re up for a challenge, hike the Bear Hair Gap Trail, which loops around the lower ridges of Blood Mountain.
 For an even longer hike, try the Coosa Backcountry Trail, which covers almost 13 miles.

 9. Helen, Georgia